Mike Slinn

 Highline is a gem that is often found in CLIs that are built with OptionParser.
 It provides a way to ask the user questions and get answers, similar in syntax to methods that Thor provides for the same purpose.

 The agree method is particularly useful.
-Both the agree and ask methods have an undocumented feature: Putting a space at the end of the question string suppresses the newline between the question and the answer.
+Both the agree and ask methods have an undocumented feature: putting a space at the end of the question string suppresses the newline between the question and the answer.

 The optional character parameter causes the first character that the user types to be immediately processed without requiring them to press Enter.